snowdonr/pyms-minerva/UserGuide/gcms_raw_data_model.rst

 The object ``data`` (from the two previous examples) stores the raw data as a :class:`~pyms.GCMS.Class.GCMS_data` object.
-Within the :class:`~pyms.GCMS.Class.GCMS_data` object, raw data are stored as a list of :class:`~pyms.Scan.Scan` objects and a list of retention times.
+Within the :class:`~pyms.GCMS.Class.GCMS_data` object, raw data are stored as a list of :class:`~pyms.Spectrum.Scan` objects and a list of retention times.
-There are several methods available to access data and attributes of the :class:`~pyms.GCMS.Class.GCMS_data` and :class:`~pyms.Scan.Scan` objects.
+There are several methods available to access data and attributes of the :class:`~pyms.GCMS.Class.GCMS_data` and :class:`~pyms.Spectrum.Scan` objects.

 The :class:`~pyms.GCMS.Class.GCMS_data` object's methods relate to the raw data.
 The main properties relate to the masses, retention times and scans.
 For example, the